Hey! 👋🏻 I’m Ry, guitar instructor, content creator, professional transcriber, and all-around guitar theory geek.

 Triad shapes also form a key visualization for the study of arpeggio patterns in your lead playing.
 For more on that you should check out my Arpeggios: Building Blocks ebook.

-I give you the full rundown on triads and their application in TRIADS: Inside Out.
+I give you the full rundown on triads and their application in TRIAD5: INSID3 OUT.

 I have a FREE triads PDF with all the close voicing triads on the guitar fretboard available to download.